-Answer: Thanks to the ocean, the Chesapeake Bay and multiple rivers, beaches are plentiful the area..
+A day at the beach is closer then you think for Williamsburg residents.
+Thanks to the ocean, the Chesapeake Bay and multiple rivers, beaches are plentiful in the area.
 So, weather permitting, break out your blanket and sunscreen and head for a beach near you.

 Here is a brief rundown of some of the public beaches in Hampton Roads .
 This includes Va Beach, Norfolk, Yorktown, Newport News, Hampton, James City County, Gloucester and beyond in the The Outer Banks of North Carolina ( OBX) and the Eastern Shore of VA.

 In A-Z order……

 This beautiful park has a large, shady and grassy area with picnic tables and a shelter.
 The swimming area and sandy beach are perfect for sunbathing, wading, sand castles and beach fun!
 The handicapped accessible Beach House, open seasonally, has a concession stand, restrooms and outdoor shower. volleyball court, and fishing pier.

 Picnic areas located throughout the park include picnic tables and charcoal grills.
 There is no fee for these sites which are available on a first come first served basis.

 At the base of the Coleman Bridge — opposite Yorktown Beach.